David Valadao: 2018

 In 2018, Valadao was initially set to face Huerta again in a rematch, with Huerta announcing his bid in May 2017.
-But in March 2018 Huerta suspended his campaign for lack of funds.
+However, in March 2018, Huerta suspended his campaign for lack of funds.
 After Huerta's withdrawal, engineer TJ Cox of Fresno announced that he would challenge Valadao.
-Cox had previously announced a challenge to Republican Congressman Jeff Denham in the 10th district before switching to Valadao's seat.
+Cox had previously announced a challenge to Republican congressman Jeff Denham in the 10th district before switching to Valadao's seat.

-Valadao declared victory on November 6 after the Associated Press initially called the race in his favor, but mail-in ballots gave Cox a very narrow lead.
+Valadao declared victory on November 6 after the Associated Press initially called the race in his favor, but a large number of mail-in ballots gave Cox a very narrow lead.
 Cox officially won the race on November 28, and Valadao conceded on December 6.
 The final count showed that Cox won by 862 votes.
 It was one of the last U.S. House races to be decided in the 2018 cycle.